 Sawtooth National Forest, ID

-During 2012 and 2013, I spent the summers collecting alpine plants from different peaks Across the Sawtooth, White Cloud, and Pioneer Mountains in central Idaho.
+My love for alpine plants began in the Sawtooth Mountains in central Idaho.
+During 2012 and 2013, I collected alpine plants from different peaks across the Sawtooth, White Cloud, and Pioneer Mountain ranges for my PhD dissertation research on alpine community assembly.
 This work was possible with a Stillinger Herbarium Expedition Grant through the University of Idaho, some adventurous friends-turned-field-assistants, and the Sawtooth Mountain Guides, who were incredibly patient with my alpine botanizing.
-I collected over 500 plants, and used high-throughput approaches to target gene sequence data and estimate evolutionary relationships.
-Uisng community phylogenetic analyses, I'm illuminating processes that generated the alpine flora that draws people to explore these stunning peaks.
+I collected voucher specimens for over 500 plants, many representing the first documentation of biodiversity in these remote areas.

 French Alps

 I moved to Grenoble, France in January 2014 to work for a year studying alpine plants at the Laboratoire d'Ecologie Alpine in collaboration with Dr. Sébastien Lavergne.
-Besides beginning some really interesting new research projects, I was able to participate in fieldwork in the French Alps.
-This included high-alpine floristic surveys in the Écrins National Park, and sampling leaf tissue for RNAseq at the Lautaret Alpine Botanic Garden.
-Here is a very small sample of my pictures from some of these adventures…
+Besides establishing life-long collaborations, I was able to participate in fieldwork in the French Alps.
+This included high-alpine floristic surveys in the Écrins National Park, and sampling leaf tissue for RNA-seq at the Lautaret Alpine Botanic Garden.

 Harvard Forest, MA

 For my postdoctoral research at the University of Arizona, I sampled leaves from a plant community at Harvard Forest throughout the growing season to quantify plasticity to environmental change at the functional genomic level.
-This is my first encounter with the flora of New England, and I am amazed by the diversity of ferns and deciduous trees!
+This was my first encounter with the flora of New England, and I was amazed by the diversity of ferns and deciduous trees!